 AB: Who is the book aimed at, or who would like this book?

 RP: What the publishers wanted was a book that was aimed at final-year students and MA students.
 But I do think it could be for people who know a bit about linguistics but haven’t studied this area.
-So, for example, there’s no detailed phonetics in it and every technical term is explained on the spot — so, there’s no need to cross-refer as you read.
+So, for example, there’s no detailed phonetics in it and every technical term is explained on the spot — so, there’s no need to cross-reference.

 AB: What’s the writing process like?
 How much contact and input did the publishers and readers have?